entando/jbpm-forms-sample/readme.md

 - Document Lists
 - Lists
 - Local Date Time
+- Multiple Selector
+- Combo Box
+- Slider
+- Input List
+- Text Area
+- Radio Group
+- Checkbox

-It also has some tips on the fields, nested forms, and read-only fields.
+It also has some tips on the fields, nested forms, read-only fields and default values.

 Process Form: